RohanKumar122/Golang-development/Readme.md

 # Golang
 - Golang does not contains class, It only hace packages.
+- golang feels us more connectivity with OS.

 ## Datatypes
 - There is no need of defining datatypes, The compiler is smart enough to determin the datatype automatically.